nikitavoloboev/data/education/learning.md

 - [Quick reads in any format, that either changed your life or is something you’d recommend to everyone?
 (2020)](https://twitter.com/mckaywrigley/status/1225099808991408128)
 - [Ask HN: How do you learn complex, dense technical information?
 (2020)](https://news.ycombinator.com/item?id=22325975)
 - [Ask HN: What Are You Learning?
 (2020)](https://news.ycombinator.com/item?id=22786287)
+- [Quze](https://app.quze.co/) - Enables you to identify your skills gap and design your learning experiences.